Vodafone sees large competitors also increasing capex

-LONDON Vodafone's (VOD.L) Chief Executive Vittorio Colao said the mobile operator's large competitors would likely follow its example in increasing spending on their networks.
+LONDON, Sept 3 Vodafone's Chief Executive Vittorio Colao said the mobile operator's large competitors would likely follow its example in increasing spending on their networks.

 "The operators with bigger shoulders will follow us, while the smaller ones or the ones who are more financially constrained may not be able to," he told analysts on a call on Tuesday.